 Several months later, the sensei took the boy to his first tournament.
 Surprising himself, the boy easily won his first two matches.
 The third match proved to be more difficult, but after some time, his opponent became impatient and charged; the boy deftly used his one move to win the match.
 Still amazed by his success, the boy was now in the finals.

 This time, his opponent was bigger, stronger, and more experienced.
 For a while, the boy appeared to be overmatched.
 Concerned that the boy might get hurt, the referee called a time-out.
 He was about to stop the match when the sensei intervened.
 “No,” the sensei insisted, “Let him continue.”
 Soon after the match resumed, his opponent made a critical mistake: he dropped his guard.
 Instantly, the boy used his move to pin him.
 The boy had won the match and the tournament.

 He was the champion.
-On the way home, the boy and sensei reviewed every move in each and every match.
+On the way home, the boy and sensei reviewed every move in every match.
 Then the boy summoned the courage to ask what was really on his mind.

 “Sensei, how did I win the tournament with only one move?”